dynatrace-oss/eBPF-Discovery/README.md

 cmake --build --preset conan-debug
 ```

+`project version` must be provided in the format major.minor.patch e.g. 1.2.3

 ## Help & Support

 eBPF Discovery is an open source project.
 The features are fully supported by [Dynatrace](https://www.dynatrace.com).